ch0min/card_swiper_component/README.md

 - Split Card component into smaller components, CardFront, CardBack.
 - Made LoadingSpinner component which can be reused.
 (Intentionally made it 1 sec delay)
 - CF/CB: Make the NextCard opacity = 0 when flipping the card animation occurs, so you won't see the NextCard between the animation.
+- CF/CB: When swiping on CardBack, reset back to FrontCard

 * CardFront
 /Week 2: